AlexandreYembo/webapi-nodejs-jwt/README.md

 - error-factory;

 ### How to run this projects:
 First of all you need to clone this project in your location folder.
-You can put this command, as the image below:
+You can put this command:

 `git clone https://github.com/AlexandreYembo/webapi-nodejs-jwt.git`